KhoaNguyen01004/QuanLyBanHang/README.md

-# QuanLyBanHang
+# Shop Management Webapp

-**QuanLyBanHang** is a Python-based inventory management system designed to help you manage a collection of items efficiently.
-It provides a simple and extensible structure for adding, removing, searching, and managing items in an inventory, making it suitable for learning, prototyping, or building small-scale sales or stock management applications.
+**Shop Management Webapp** is a FastAPI-based e-commerce backend system designed to manage shop items, shopping carts, and users.
+It uses Supabase for PostgreSQL database hosting and is ready for deployment on Railway Cloudflare.

 ---